MicrosoftDocs/windows-itpro-docs/windows/privacy/basic-level-windows-diagnostic-events-and-fields-1803.md

 The following fields are available:

-- **detectionSummary**  Result of each applicable detection that was ran.
+- **detectionSummary**  Result of each applicable detection that was run.
 - **featureAssessmentImpact**  WaaS Assessment impact for feature updates.
 - **hrEngineResult**  Error code from the engine operation.
 - **insufficientSessions**  Device not eligible for diagnostics.